dmulholl/dotfiles/readme.md

 License
 -------

-This work has been placed in the public domain.
+All my own code in this repository has been placed in the public domain.
+The `/lib` directory contains third-party libraries and utilities subject to their own specific licenses.